Category: UX advice / Evidence-based design methods

 You can also measure secondary goals and other interactions on the website to see if it has had an effect on more than just your main conversion rate.
 Something might not increase page conversions but might improve another desirable metric.
 You can also do multi-variate testing where you test out more than just the two options.

-In principle this type of testing is simple and allows you to measure the success of your designs in the real world and with your actual users.
+In principle this type of testing allows you to measure the success of your designs in the real world and with your actual users.
 In practice it is somewhat more complex than that (see the 'watch out for' section) and isn't something that should be undertaken lightly.
-In fact to do so risks you getting inaccurate results and can cause you to make the wrong decisions for your product so it's well-worth getting a professional data analyst to do the work.
+To do so risks getting inaccurate results and can cause you to make the wrong decisions for your product so it's well-worth getting a professional data analyst to do the work.

-You're going to need to install some software code from your chosen tool and, as with most other things like this, it's a pretty straight-forward task of copy and pasting.
+You're going to need to install some code from your chosen tool and, as with most other things like this, it's a pretty straight-forward task of copy and pasting.
 Once installed you can then use the software to set up your A/B tests.
-However before doing this, it's worth going through a few steps:

 This is the biggest problem for a lot of startups and small sites and it's not as simple as knowing how much traffic you get to the website overall.
 Even with 100,000 users a month you may not have enough traffic to run the test you want in a reasonable time.
 Let me explain through an example:

-Two months is a long time for a lot of companies and they would probably be better off gathering several other forms of evidence (such as audience data, guerrilla user testing, conversion funnels etc) in that time, which will give lots of areas for improvement.
+Two months is a long time for a lot of companies and they would probably be better off gathering several other forms of evidence (such as visitor recordings, guerrilla user testing, conversion funnels etc) in that time, which will give lots of areas for improvement.